 The Halkidiki peninsula is split into three fingers which splay out into the Aegean.
-There are the Golden sandy beaches of the Sithonia headland, the resorts and restaurants of Kassandra and finally the mysterious Athos.
-Athos is home to some of the most stoic monastic communities in Greece and is traditional in the extreme.
+There are the Golden sandy beaches of the Sithonia headland, the resorts and restaurants of Kassandra, and finally the mysterious Athos which is home to some of the most stoic monastic communities in Greece and is traditional in the extreme.

 When combined, all three headlands of the peninsula come together to create the perfect retreat.
 Halkidiki, for the time being, is still relatively crowd-free.
 How long this will last however is unknown, visit soon before the word is out.

-This incredible country offers the perfect mix of paradise, culture and history.
-A visit to Greece is one that you will never forget and will draw you back time and time again.
+This incredible country offers the perfect mix of relaxation, culture, and history.
+A visit to Greece is one that you will never forget and this country will draw you back time and time again.

 How many of these incredible places have you visited?
 What is your favourite place in Greece?
-Do you prefer the ancient ruins or the irresistible beaches?
+Do you prefer ancient ruins or irresistible beaches?